Logan9282/Melodii-RiiArranged/README.md

 with later contributions from Paniaal.
 This and the first version of RiiMajor, another Wii Music mod, were created as people learned how to convert .midi files into .brseq files , which are used by Wii Music for it's songs.

-By 2022 Melodii was rebranded as Wii Music Rii-Arranged and took a hiatus throughout 2023, the team came back in early 2024.
+Since 2022 Melodii was rebranded as Wii Music Rii-Arranged, Officially Releasing in 2024.

 All Downloads are Provided as Riivolution Patches, Use with a legal copy of Wii Music and Riivolution on a Wii/Wii U or Dolphin's Patching Feature.